mattfawcett/php-hoptoad-notifier/README.markdown

 # Requirements

-The notifier uses the Horde_Yaml class.
-You can install this class using the commands below.
+The notifier uses the php's curl librarys.
+To install on Ubuntu if you are using PHP 5 you would run

-    pear channel-discover pear.horde.org
-    pear install horde/yaml

-It also uses Pear's HTTP_Request:

-    pear install HTTP_Request
+	sudo apt-get install php5-curl
+	sudo /etc/init.d/apache2 reload

 # License